 The fastest path to value: "Here's my existing data → here's QNTX making sense of it."

-Then users get immediate value from data they already have.
+If you can turn existing data into attestations, users get immediate value from data they already have.

 The unique value prop is continuous currency.
 Show: